ppy/osu-wiki/wiki/Community/Forum/en.md

 While some forums, such as [Mapping Discussion](https://osu.ppy.sh/community/forums/56), have specific requirements or guidelines, all of them follow [the community rules](/wiki/Rules).

+Each post on the forums may not contain more than 60000 characters.

 ## Roles and user groups

 Some users may belong to one or several custom groups, based on their community tasks, access rights, or past activity.
 A full list of user groups can be found at [User group](/wiki/People/User_group).